anacierdem/libdragon-docker/README.md

 ## TODOS

-- [ ] Include instructions for different workflows. e.g doing changes in the library.
 - [ ] Skip CI checks for irrelevant changes.
 - [ ] Verify the NPM dependency mechanism is still working and add a test.